The root canal procedure. –

 Choosing an appropriate type of dental restoration What’s needed., and having it placed promptly, will help to ensure the long-term success of your tooth’s endodontic therapy.

-FYI – Take note of the link in Step 7.
+Take note of the link in Step 7 and use it.
 It details precautions you should take after your tooth’s treatment has been completed.
 (For the most part, don’t look for trouble.
 Just take it easy with your tooth.)

-The link in Step 8 is important to understand too.
+The link given above here in Step 8 is important to understand too.
 You must have the right type of permanent restoration placed, within the right time frame.
 Otherwise, you put your tooth and its just completed treatment at risk.

 Page references sources: